johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 In both cases useful information is lost when the derivation is discarded in favor of the final value or type.
 The advantage with the type information is obviously that no evaluation is required to determine if two terms are "different" in some way other than their syntax.
 The disadvantage is that not all languages make determining type information easy.

 Ultimately the type information provides a second way to differentiate syntactically similar terms.
-Indeed there are cases where both the evalution and type information are necessary to distinguish terms.
+Indeed there are cases where both the evaluation and type information are necessary to distinguish terms.
 For example `((x, y) -> x + y)(1, 1)` has a type derivation identical to `((x, y) -> x * y)(1, 2)` and the same evaluation result, but it clearly takes a different evaluation path [1].

 _Note: The next five sections cover an implementation of a lexer, parser, evaluator and mechanisms for type/evaluation derivation.
 If you'd rather just read about how the generated evaluation and type derivations are used to find confusing term pairings you can skip to Detecting Ambiguity_